stackhpc/stackhpc-kayobe-config/doc/source/configuration/ipa.rst

 Release Train IPA
 =================

-StackHPC provides built Ironic Python Agent (IPA) images in Release Train through Ark.
+StackHPC provides prebuilt Ironic Python Agent (IPA) images in Release Train through Ark.

-These images are built in a CI using a Kayobe workflow :kayobe-doc:
+These images are built in CI using a GitHub workflow and are configured in this repository.
+See  :kayobe-doc: `Kayobe documentation
-`Kayobe documentation <configuration/reference/ironic-python-agent.html>`
-and are configured in this repository.
+<configuration/reference/ironic-python-agent.html>` for more details on IPA.

-Release Train IPA is used by Bifrost and Overcloud Ironic by default in StackHPC Kayobe Configuration, and is pulled in to Inspector when running ``kayobe seed service deploy`` for Bifrost or ``kayobe overcloud post configure`` for Ironic.
+Release Train IPA images are used by Bifrost and Overcloud Ironic by default in the StackHPC Kayobe Configuration, and are pulled in to the Ironic Inspector when running ``kayobe seed service deploy`` for Bifrost or ``kayobe overcloud post configure`` for Overcloud Ironic.
 This behaviour can be disabled in `stackhpc-ipa-images.yml`:

 .. code-block:: yaml